SalentoLUG/geek-evening-docker/slides/src/02/part2.md

 ----sub

-## CMD vs ENTRYPOINT

-Open a terminal if it's necessary

-----sub

 ## USER and WORKDIR instructions

 The USER instruction sets the user name or UID to use when running the